Lethal congenital contracture syndrome: Cause

 The defective gene associated with LCCS1 is the mRNA export mediator GLE1 at chromosome 9q34.
 In more than 40 families the fetus has been homozygous for A->G substitution (c.432-10A>G) located in intron 3 of GLE1 creating an illegitimate splice acceptor site resulting in nine extra nucleotides in the GLE1 cDNA (GLE1 FinMajor mutation).
 In one family the fetus has been compound heterozygous for GLE1 FinMajor and R→H substitution in exon 12.

 A slightly milder phenotype with survival beyond 32nd gestational week also characterized by foetal akinesia, arthrogryposis and anterior horn cell loss (Lethal arthrogryposis with anterior horn cell disease, LAAHD) was also shown to result from mutations in GLE1.

 Genetics

 LCCS1 is inherited in an autosomal recessive manner.
 This means the defective gene responsible for the disorder (GLE1) is located on an autosome (chromosome 9), and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disorder.
 The parents of an individual with an autosomal recessive disorder both carry one copy of the defective gene, but usually do not experience any signs or symptoms of the disorder.

 Population genetics

 LCCS1 belongs to Finnish heritage of diseases and cases have been confirmed until now (2009) only in Finland.
 The prevalence is 1 in 25000 births.
 The carrier frequency is 1% in whole Finland and 2% in North-Eastern part of Finland where the birthplaces of ancestors of affected individual show clustering.

-Update in regard to "Only in Finland" - In 1990 around my 28th week gestation my waters broke and ended up in Mercy Hospital, East Melbourne, Victoria, Australia.
-At 31.5 gestation the baby's heartbeat was 185 with no movement and an emergency Caesarean was performed.
-At my 13-week ultrasound his condition was missed but looking back at the images you can clearly see the condition in his hand.
-He was kept on life support for 12 hours and as this had never been seen before by the hospital they reached out for a known condition and come back with Lethal Multiple Congenital Contraction Syndrome.
-He has seized knees, elbows, ankles an abnormally small chin and underdeveloped lungs.
-At the time of his birth the faulty gene was unknown.
-He deterioration was in line with report that they normally decease around 32 weeks' gestation.
-We were lucky to meet him and after 12 hours his life support was turned off.
-He was our second child, our first was born normally however he has not been tested to know if he has the faulty gene.